fractalscape13/lickstagram/work-log.md

 ### Friday May 15, 2020

-* 8 to ? : MongoDB research & tutorial
+* 8 to 12 : MongoDB research, experimental implementation
+* 12 to 5 : Mongo tutorial, more experimentation.
+Research authentication w/Mongo and Bcrypt